-Vibram Men’s Trek Ascent LR Light Hiking Shoe
+Vibram Women’s Trek Ascent Hiking Shoe

 Dimensions: 13 x 7 x 5 inches

-Features: Rubber sole, Packer K100 leather and Hemp blend upper, deep toe flex grove with 4mm PU insole, ICETREK outsole, 0 mm drop
+Specific features: Rubber sole, Packer K100 leather and Hemp blend upper, deep toe flex grove with 4mm PU insole, ICETREK outsole, 0 mm drop

-The Vibram Trek Ascent builds on many of the famous features of the Vibram Five Fingers minimalist shoes by adding a more durable leather upper for warmth and protection from a wider variety of terrain.
+The Vibram Women’s Trek Ascent Hiking Shoe builds on many of the famous features of the Vibram Five Fingers minimalist shoes by adding a more durable leather upper for warmth and protection from a wider variety of terrain.
 Within the shoe is an Anit-Microbial Dri-Lex Sockliner which allows you to go barefoot without cultivating odor.

-The Trek Ascent are the perfect footwear option for the adventurer seeking a flexible, minimalist, breathable shoe with a little added protection for inclement weather or difficult terrain.
+These shoes are the perfect footwear option for the adventurer seeking a flexible, minimalist, breathable shoe with a little added protection for inclement weather or difficult terrain.

-Columbia Men’s Conspiracy Vapor Trail Shoe
+Columbia Men’s Conspiracy Vapor Shoe

 Dimensions: 13.1 x 7.8 x 5.4 inches

 The rubber outsole provides traction for the constantly changing terrain that you’ll encounter on your adventures.
-The multi-sport usability of the Conspiracy Vapour is outlined by the non marking rubber used for the outsole, which can be used both on indoor courts as well as on your weekend hike.
+The multi sport usability of the shoes is outlined by the non marking rubber used for the outsole, which can be used both on indoor courts as well as on your weekend hike.

-Merrell Women’s Proterra Vim Sport Hiking Shoe
+Merrell Women’s Proterra Hiking Shoe

 Dimensions: 12 x 8 x 4 inches

-Best Use: Day Hiking
+Best use: Day hiking

 The sticky rubber soles provide traction in all conditions and terrain, from packed gravel to steep single track.
-Finally, the Merrell Stratafuse fabric upper provides a glove-like fit and offers maximum breathability and quick drying in the event of increased activity levels rise.
+Finally, the Merrell Stratafuse fabric upper provides a glove like fit and offers maximum breathability and quick drying in the event of increased activity levels rise.

-Feelmax Kuuva 2 Minimalist Hiking Boots
+Feelmax Kuuva Boots

 Dimensions: 18 x 14 x 5 inches

-Best Use: Minimalist Hiking
+Best use: Minimalist hiking

 The 2.5 mm soles are made from a highly flexible material specifically designed to protect your foot from sharp objects in the trail without impeding the natural movements and strength of your feet.
 The thin soles also improve the ground feeling of your feet.

-evolv Men’s Cruzer Approach Shoe
+evolv Cruzer Approach Shoe

 Dimensions: 14 x 7 x 5 inches

-Vibram Women’s Trek Ascent Insulated Hiking Shoe
+Vibram Trek Ascent Insulated Shoe

 Dimensions: 12 x 7 x 5 inches

-The ICETREK outsole engineering provides excellent traction and balance on snow, ice and slippery surfaces without compromising the feeling of being completely barefoot.
+The ICETREK outsole engineering provides excellent traction and balance on snow, ice, and slippery surfaces without compromising the feeling of being completely barefoot.
 The standard lacing system provides a snug, customized fit, while the full length Vibram Magegrip rubber compound provides some of the best traction in the industry for uncompromising traction on outdoor surfaces.

 These are the best minimalist hiking shoes for those barefoot hikers who won’t let a little snow and cold weather interrupt their outdoor explorations.

-Vivobarefoot Off Road Hiking Boots
+Vivobarefoot Men’s Off Road Hiking Boot

 Dimensions: 12 x 8 x 4 inches

-Best Use: Hiking
+Best use: Hiking

-The Vivobarefoot Off Road Hiking Boot is the best hiking boot for the outdoor adventurer looking for a customized fit with improved ankle support and fully waterproof materials without compromising on the barefoot feel of the minimalist hiking boot.
+The Vivobarefoot Men’s Off Road Hiking Boot is the best hiking boot for the outdoor adventurer looking for a customized fit with improved ankle support and fully waterproof materials without compromising on the barefoot feel of the minimalist hiking boot.

 Whether you’re looking for increased ground feel, a more natural footfall, or just a lighter shoe to leave your legs with more energy at the end of the day, minimalist hiking boots are a great option for hiking of all varieties.
 We’ve now seen a number of different hiking boots with varying features, from increased ankle support to a super barefoot feel.